da2so/da2so.github.io/_posts/2021-01-30-EfficientDet_Scalable_and_Efficient_Object_Detection.md

 When fusing features with different resolutions, a common way is to first resize them to the same resolution and then sum them up.
 At this point, all previous methods treat all input features equally without distinction.

-In this paper, in order to contribute to the ouput feature unequally from the input feature, the authors add an additional weight for each input and let the network to learn the importance of each input feature.
+In this paper, in order to contribute to the output feature unequally from the input feature, the authors add an additional weight for each input and let the network to learn the importance of each input feature.

 ####  <span style="color:gray"> Fast normalized fusion </span>